backdrop-contrib/bee/Extending-Bee.md

 - **description**: The translated description of the command.
 - **callback**: The name of the function that runs the command.
 Should be of the form `COMMAND_bee_callback`.
+- **group**: The name of the group the command belongs to (used when listing all commands together).
+Group names should be lowercase with individual words separated by an underscore.
+See `bee help` for a list of existing groups.
 - **arguments**: (optional) An array of required arguments for the command, where the keys are argument names and the values are translated argument descriptions.